davidyeiser/detailer/README.md

 ## Setup

-Place this project directory in `wp-content/plugins` and then run:
+Place this project directory in `wp-content/plugins` and then, in the `wp-content/plugins/detailer` directory, run:

 ```
 yarn